1 Picturing high dimensions

 • check for potential problems in modeling such as multicollinearity among predictors.

-• checking assumptions required for probabilties calculated for statistical hypothesis testing to be valid.
+• checking assumptions required for probabilities calculated for statistical hypothesis testing to be valid.

 • diagnosing the fit of multivariate models.